kha1n3vol3/helm-rama/README.md

 # Instructions

+## Refactoring Plan

+For details on the refactoring plan, prerequisites, and milestones, see [docs/REFRACTOR_PLAN.md](docs/REFRACTOR_PLAN.md).

 - Make a Docker image with python3, java, unzip, and the Rama release archive (e.g. rama-1.1.0.zip) at /home/rama/.
 See helpers/Dockerfile for a minimal example meeting these requirements (base image ubuntu:24.10 for ARM64).
 - Configure k8s to allow swap space.
 When updating modules, Rama launches a new worker process for the new module instance alongside each existing worker and transitions responsibilities between them.
 So there's a temporary need for additional memory during this period, and configuring swap space ensures the pod won't run out of memory.
 See https://kubernetes.io/blog/2023/08/24/swap-linux-beta/
 - Zookeeper cluster must be launched separately (e.g. with bitnami zookeeper helm chart)